Murray M. Silver Jr.

 Murray M. Silver Jr. is an American rock music writer and photographer.
 Silver was born in Savannah, Georgia, in 1953.
-At age 16, he and his father, a lawyer, promoted rock concerts in Atlanta, bringing many future groups to the city for the first time, including Fleetwood Mac, the Grateful Dead, the Allman Brothers, Sonny & Cher, and Paul Simon.
+At age 16, he and his father, a lawyer, promoted rock concerts in Atlanta, bringing many future groups to the city for the first time, including Fleetwood Mac, Grateful Dead, Allman Brothers, Sonny & Cher, Paul Simon, John Mayall, Billy Preston, Bill Withers, Marvin Gaye, Johnny & Edgar Winter, Kenny Rogers, Richard Harris, Canned Heat and Norman Greenbaum.

 Silver parlayed his contacts in the music world into a career as a rock tour photographer and journalist, covering the greatest acts of the 1970s and 1980s, including Pink Floyd, Genesis, Paul McCartney, George Harrison, Bob Dylan, Elton John, and Peter Gabriel.
 Silver was the very first to photograph and interview the Sex Pistols during their only tour of America, in 1977.

 In 1982 Silver published his first book, Great Balls of Fire: The Uncensored Story of Jerry Lee Lewis, which was written with Lewis' ex-wife Myra Gale Brown.
 The book was adapted into the big screen by Orion Pictures in 1989.
-Silver is also credited with discovering singer-songwriter and recording artist Ed Hale, then known as Eddie Darling, during this same time period.
-Hale was still in high school but had allegedly dropped out to attend the Art Institute of Atlanta to study audio engineering.
-Silver was a teacher at the school who taught a class called The History of Popular Music.

 Following the release of the film, Silver undertook the autobiography of Dr. George Nichopoulos, personal physician to Elvis Presley, and the man widely regarded to be responsible for the singer's death.
-Their book, Who Killed Elvis Presley? turned into an international scandal before it could be published.
+Their book, Who Killed Elvis Presley? turned into an international scandal before it could be published.(Note: The gist of the Nichopoulos book is embedded in Silver's memoirs).